-(7) A 1% gross overriding royalty on an approximate 9% share of uranium production derived from an approximate 30.195% ownership interest of Orano.
+Royalty applies to an approximate 9% share of uranium production derived from an approximate 30.195% ownership interest of Orano.

-(8) The royalty is a 10% NPI on an approximate 20.6955% participating interest in the project.
-As an NPI royalty, this royalty will not generate revenue until all qualifying pre-production expenditures incurred after the establishment of the royalty are recovered.
+(6) (7) Royalty applies to an approximate 20.6955% participating interest in the project.
 The royalties on the Cree Extension and Millennium projects are represented by the same royalty instrument.

-(9) The maximum amount payable under the Reno Creek royalty is US\$2.5 million
+(8) Royalty subject to a maximum amount payable of US\$2.5 million.

-Management's Discussion and Analysis For the three and nine months ended January 31, 2025
+Royalty subject to the right of the payor to purchase the royalty for US\$5 million at any time prior to the first royalty payment becoming due thereunder.
+(9)

-- (10) The Roca Honda royalty is subject to the right of the payor to purchase the royalty for US\$5 million at any time prior to the first royalty payment becoming due thereunder. - (11) The royalties on the Roughrider project and Russell Lake and Russell Lake South projects are represented by the same royalty instrument. - (12) A 2% to 4% sliding scale gross value royalty applicable to both uranium and vanadium sales from portions of the Whirlwind project.
-URC may choose to take product payment in physical ore or concentrates.
+(10) The royalties on the Roughrider project and Russell Lake and Russell Lake South projects are represented by the same royalty instrument.

-Strategic Arrangement with Yellow Cake plc
+Strategic Investment in Yellow Cake plc and Uranium Option